mariesmith7/mariesmith7/README.md

 ⚡ Fun fact: I once earned the nickname Dr. Dolittle for having three dogs, a cat, two birds, a turtle, a hamster, and an aquarium!

-When I'm not coding or designing, you can find me solving puzzles, roller skating, playing dominoes & Sudoku, or enjoying a vegan lifestyle.
+When I'm not coding or designing, you can find me solving puzzles, roller skating, playing dominoes & sudoku, and traveling!

 📫 Connect With Me